Skip to main content Skip to complementary content

 Aggregation functions

-Aggregation functions are usually used with a GROUP BY clause, but they can also be used in standard FROM-WHERE-SELECT clauses.
+Aggregation functions are usually used with a GROUP BY clause, but they can also be used in standard FROM-WHERE-SELECT clauses and in conditions in a GROUP BY context.

 When to use aggregation functions